 Story Portraits are the remedy for this.

 As a coach, my focus is working with coaches who are passionate about the work but aren’t sure who or where to point themselves, they are unsure of their ‘tribe’, the clients they are called to be in service of.
-If you are interested in finding out more about my coaching, click here and head over to Purpose into Practice.
+If you are interested in finding out more about my coaching, click here.

 I also have a passion for meeting strangers on the street and taking their portrait.
 I find it’s so rare these days that we feel able to connect with those people we don’t know, unless we have reason to i.e. colleagues or associates.
 I feel we yearn to connect, to be seen, to have permission to demonstrate an intimacy of connection in some way with people we don’t know, people we commune with in the same streets.

 The golden thread that weaves through everything is stories.
 The stories we tell, the stories we hear, those we create internally from witnessing an evocative photograph and the perceptions we project on the untold stories.

 When an image resonates for us, when it has depth and layers, we find ourselves relating, we discover ways to meet the content, to even to fall in love with the subject – and through this, we get closer.
 We maybe discover an affinity, where before there was none.
 The sense of separation and isolation to each other, to nature, to past and future dissipates.
 That’s my hope and a large motivation for my work.